 Here is how a good statement of work can guarantee project success…

-In my previous article, I have defined the concept of statement of work.
+In my previous article, I have defined the concept of the statement of work.
 I also talk about some of the steps that you need to follow in order to prepare a statement of work.
-In this article , I want to continue with some of the steps that you need to take in order to prepare a statement of work.
+In this article, I want to continue with some of the steps that you need to take in order to prepare a statement of work.
 Follow me as we look at this together.

 #1 Consistent terminology

 One more thing that you need to put at the back of your mind while preparing the document is that you are going to work with people from various disciplines.
 This set of people may not understand you when you start speaking your jargon.
 You have to use a language that every stakeholder will understand.
 The language must be consistent and it must be very simple for an ordinary person to understand.
-The language must be consistent and it must be very simple for ordinary person to understand.
+The language must be consistent and it must be very simple for an ordinary person to understand.

 #2 External contract

-One more thing to do while preparing statement of work for a project is to identify if the project can be carried out successfully by team members within the organisation or you have to make use of external suppliers in executing the project.
+One more thing to do while preparing a statement of work for a project is to identify if the project can be carried out successfully by team members within the organisation or you have to make use of external suppliers in executing the project.

 #3 Acceptance criteria

 In a way, no standard is no standard.
-If you do not set standard for your project, you will accept anything that comes.
+If you do not set the standard for your project, you will accept anything that comes.
 You have to have an acceptable standard that all your external contractors can follow.